Monday, 7 July 2014

 Luckily we were still strong from our second breakfast so we cruised on unperturbed, on an even smaller road that called itself the D59.
 This took us down gradually to the edge of the Vienne, where there was a bridge to Manot, but we did not cross it.

-Further on, at a poultry farm, we turned onto the D310 which was the next best thing to a dirt track, meandering along past the turn-off to Ansac, then beside the broad, shining river and eventually reaching the houses of Confolens, where it rose to meet the main road at the entry to the town.
+Further on, at a poultry farm, we turned onto the D310, which was only slightly grander than a dirt track, meandering along past the turn-off to Ansac, then beside the broad, shining river and eventually reaching the houses of Confolens, where it rose to meet the main road at the entry to the town.

 Confolens is named for the confluence of a large tributary, the Goire, with the Vienne, and the old town is jammed onto the high ground between the two rivers, with alleys going off at strange angles from the main road.